bradymiller/bradymiller.github.io/todo/index.md

 ### OpenEMR Next Release
 1. Upgrade (move edi,era,letter_templates(migrate custom_pdf.php to base site dir),procedure_results to inside documents); test mechanism in ubuntu package; add and test mechanism to docker; update the apache config in flex dockers and demo farm after 5.0.2 release.
-1. For next ubuntu package, ensure it has php7-sodium and php7-calendar.
 1. Add `mysqli.allow_local_infile = On` setting to php.ini for 5.0.2 ubuntu package and xampp package
 1. Ensure 5.0.1 to 5.0.2 docker upgrade works with the new apache uid 1000 fix.
 1. For next xampp package, add `Options -Indexes` to the apache config